Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Results

-In table \ref{GW_table} we report the direct and indirect gap at the different levels of approximation of all the three systems AlN, WS$_2$, and AlNWS$_2$.
+We report in Table \ref{GW_table} the direct and indirect gap at the different levels of approximation of all the three systems AlN, WS$_2$, and AlN/WS$_2$.
+We discuss here the results for the relaxed AlN/WS$_2$ structure (3rd row in table \ref{GW_table}).
+While the constrained structure (last row in table \ref{GW_table}) will be discussed in section \ref{subsec:strain}.

-The GW correction in AlN opens the gap up to 5.61~eV without changing its position.
-In WS$_2$, instead, the calculated GW corrections open the gap and make WS$_{2}$ an indirect gap material with the minimum gap located between {\bf K} and {\bf Q}=(10/66,10/55,0)2$\pi/\emph{a}$ \cite{Shi2013}.
-The DFT spin-orbit splitting at {\bf K} passes from 0.036~eV in DFT to 0.016~eV in GW.\\

-The accurate GW electronic bandstructure of the hetero-bilayer is displayed in Fig. \ref{fig:AlN/WS2_Bands}.
-The GW correction reduces the SOC splitting at {\bf K} to 0.028~eV.
+The GW correction in AlN opens the gap up to 5.61~eV without changing its position in $k$ space.
+In WS$_2$, instead, the calculated GW corrections open the gap and make WS$_{2}$ an indirect gap material with the minimum gap located between {\bf K}=$(\nicefrac{1}{3},\nicefrac{1}{3},0)$ and {\bf Q}=$(\nicefrac{10}{66},\nicefrac{10}{55},0)$ \cite{Shi2013}.
+The GW also reduces the spin-orbit splitting of the lowest conduction bands at {\bf K} to 0.016~eV.\\ Now we move the AlN/WS$_2$ heterostructure.
+The accurate GW electronic band structure of the relaxed bilayer is displayed in Fig. \ref{fig:AlN/WS2_Bands}.
+The inclusion of the GW corrections reduces the SOC splitting at {\bf K} to 0.028~eV.
 Interestingly, the quasi-particle corrections induce an interchange of the bands close to the $\bf K$ point.
 The DFT highest occupied double degenerate valence bands (HOMO), located on the nitride layer, are more down-shifted by the GW corrections than the double-degenerate valence bands (HOMO-1), located on $WS_2$, which then become the new VBM.
-In other words, the valence band which was the highest in DFT (HOMO) becomes the HOMO-1 in GW, and the band which in DFT was HOMO-1 becomes the new HOMO in GW.
-This band exchange is due to the different nature of the top valence bands belonging to the AlN and WS$_2$ that acquire a different GW correction as it happen in molecular systems \cite{faber2012electron}.
-Therefore, while at the DFT level we obtain a Type II heterostructure, the GW corrections modify this picture and gives a Type I system, where both top valence and bottom conduction bands belong to the WS$_2$ subsystem. \\ Finally, since GW corrections are very sensitive to environnement this means that nature this heterostructure could be senstive to the substrate.
+In other words, the valence band which is the highest in DFT (HOMO) becomes the HOMO-1 in GW, and the band which in DFT is HOMO-1, becomes the new HOMO in GW.
+This band exchange is due to two reasons: first the different nature of the top valence bands belonging to the AlN and WS$_2$, the former are mainly formed from $p$ orbitals of the N atom while the latter originate from the $d$ orbitals of the W atom, and so they acquire a different GW correction as it happens, often, in molecular systems\cite{faber2012electron}.
+Second it is the different screening felt by the electrons in AlN or in WS2, in fact, the screening is less effective in AlN (it has a larger gap), and this causes a larger quasi-particle correction on the AlN states with respect to WS2 states.
+Therefore, while at the DFT level a type II heterostructure is obtained, the GW corrections modify this picture and give a type I system, where both top valence and bottom conduction bands belong to the WS$_2$ subsystem. \\ In this context it is worth to point out that the type I band offset can be obtained only considering both SOC and many-body effects\cite{marsili2021spinorial}.
+Indeed in a recent work by Yeganeh et al. \cite{Yeganeh2022} a type II band alignment at G${_0}$W${_0}$ level but without inclusion of SOC was found.